 Within the aviation realm, high-temperature materials are critical to both internal and external structures in aircraft.
 As aircraft engines can surpass temperatures of 2000 degrees Celsius, and vehicles at high altitudes face extreme temperature fluctuations, high-temperature materials ensure the safe and reliable operation of such apparatuses.
 With this in mind, we will cover the most widely used materials, all of which are chosen for their high pressure and temperature qualities as well as their corrosion and vibration resistant characteristics.

-Aircraft operate on the principles of aerodynamics and flow, relying on the way in which air moves across their airfoil surfaces to maintain lift for flight.
-While engines, wings, stabilizers, and other major aircraft parts are essential for flight, the finer maneuvering that enables increased flight management is made possible through the use of flight control surfaces.
+Aircraft operate on the principles of aerodynamics and flow, relying on the way in which air moves across their air foil surfaces to maintain lift for flight.
+While engines, wings, stabilizers, and other major aircraft parts are essential for flight, the finer manoeuvring that enables increased flight management is made possible through the use of flight control surfaces.
 Flight control surfaces are adjustable areas of an aircraft, all of which are governed by the pilot in the cockpit for affecting speed, trajectory, or altitude.

 An alternator is a common form of electrical generator, capable of transforming mechanical energy into electrical energy in the form of alternating current.
 While such equipment may vary in design between models, most rely on a fixed armature and a rotating magnetic field for the means of producing power.
 Alternators find use in a diverse set of applications, commonly assisting the operations of power plants, aircraft, marine vessels, automobiles, and much more.
 For aircraft and other vehicles in particular, alternators typically serve for charging batteries and powering systems, making them extremely important for standard operations.
 When issues arise, it is important that one knows basic troubleshooting so that they may potentially identify and remedy situations.